 CPA: Stands for Certified Public Accountant.
 CPAs are licensed by and regulated by states.
 Only CPAs are allowed to perform audits of financial statements.
 In the tax world, CPAs have unlimited practice rights, same as Enrolled Agents and attorneys.
 (Also see Enrolled Agent, LPA)

-Custodial Parent: When referring to divorced or separated parents, a custodial parent is the parent with whom a child spends more than half the nights out of the year.
+Custodial Parent: When referring to divorced or separated parents, a custodial parent is a parent with whom a child spends more than half the nights out of the year.
 (Also see Non-Custodial Parent)

 Date of Transaction: Either the date on a check made payable to the taxpayer or the date money is credited to the taxpayer’s account.
 When converting foreign currency to U.S. dollars, the date of the transaction is the date that determines the exchange rate to use.